Lupphes/LatentFingerprintGrader/README.md

 ## Contributing
-Pull requests, forks and other changes are welcomed are welcome.
+Pull requests, forks and other changes are welcomed.

 ## MD5 hash
 MD5 hashes calculated for files can be found here: